sammcj/anz-test-2/README.md

 - `docker`
 - `git`

-And if you want to run the tests you'll need:
+And if you want to run the tests manually you'll need:

 - `nodejs`
 - Run `npm install` to install requirements